Navigate maternity and parental leave with confidence with our calculators, guides, and templates designed for UK employees

 Maternity Pay Eligibility

-To qualify for Statutory Maternity Pay, you must have worked continuously for your employer for at least 26 weeks by the end of the 15th week before your due date (the qualifying week), and earn an average of at least GBP123 per week.
+To qualify for Statutory Maternity Pay, you must have worked continuously for your employer for at least 26 weeks by the end of the 15th week before your due date (the qualifying week), and earn an average of at least £129 per week.
+Threshold shown is for 2026/27 tax year - check GOV.UK for current rates.
 If you don't meet these criteria, you may be eligible for Maternity Allowance instead.

 Neonatal Care Leave